Building Block Capital logo

 Building Block Capital has been operating in the business lending space since 2016, positioning itself as an alternative to traditional bank lenders for small business owners seeking quick access to capital.
 The company has funded over 8,000 businesses and distributed more than $150 million in total funding across various industries and communities throughout the United States.

 Building Block Capital differentiates itself by emphasizing speed and simplicity compared to traditional bank lenders.
-They highlight a streamlined online application process that avoids lengthy paperwork, same-day approval decisions, and next-day funding capabilities.
+They highlight a streamlined online application process that avoids lengthy paperwork, provider-stated same-day approval timing decisions, and provider-stated next-day funding timing capabilities.
 The company claims a 99% client satisfaction rating and 4.6/5 star rating based on customer reviews.
-Their marketing emphasizes personalized service with loan specialists available via phone at (877) 386-3035 and willingness to work with businesses that may have difficulty obtaining bank financing.
+Their marketing emphasizes personalized service with loan staff context available via phone at (877) 386-3035 and willingness to work with businesses that may have difficulty obtaining bank financing.

 While Building Block Capital presents attractive speed and accessibility features, potential borrowers should note that the website does not disclose specific terms, interest rates, fees, or repayment structures.
 The company's origins in "cash advance" lending and the emphasis on speed over transparency raises questions about pricing that typical small business lenders would clearly display.
 Customer testimonials are positive but limited in detail regarding actual loan terms.
 Businesses should request complete disclosure of APR, fees, and repayment schedules before committing.